andyclymer/Tilt-Typeface/sources/mastering/notes/05-enhanced-builds/README.md

 - [ ] adjust build script
   - [x] make files with easy file names
   - [x] make woff2
-  - [ ] merge in update from fix-neon-sparse branch
+  - [x] merge in update from fix-neon-sparse branch
   - [ ] add in subsetting step
     - [ ] make it tweakable
     - [ ] also include CSS
+    - [ ] also include HTML with example?
     - [ ] include basic instructions for use
   - [ ] check back on fontbakery to-dos at sources/mastering-scripts/notes/03-fontbakery-checks/README.md
   - [ ] test whether features are importing correctly